MOHICANS-project/fundvid/README.md

 ## How to use the demo
 An example configuration file is provided in the [example](src/example) folder, and includes all the parameters and the input data accepted by the program.
 The description of the meaning of each entry is already included in the configuration file.

+A small dataset is included as an example of the usage of the library.
+For the full dataset containing the entire video sequence you can download it from the [project website](http://hebergement.u-psud.fr/emi/MOHICANS/index.html).

 ## Licensing
 This software is released under the GPL3 license.
 See the [LICENSE](LICENSE) file for more information.